Young Children Exposed Prenatally to Substances and Their Families

 The National Academy of State Health Policy (NASHP) is a nonpartisan forum for policymakers in states to improve challenges in health policy.

-Head Start and the Early Childhood Learning and Knowledge Center have developed a number of resources and to address children and families affected by prenatal substance exposure.
+Head Start and the Early Childhood Learning and Knowledge Center have developed a number of resources around Substance Use Disorder and Recovery, including the following:

 This document outlines the different FASDs, discusses prevention, and provides behavioral and academic interventions for families, infants and preschool-aged children.